The Beaupre Singers are a mixed choir (SATB) formed in 1987, centred around

 We generally perform two or three times and year, small scale concerts of informally

-The last time we sang in public was at the Christmas Tree Festival, St Augustines Church, Penarth on Saturday 9th December 2017.
+The last time we sang in public was at the Christmas Tree Festival, St Augustines Church, Penarth in December 2018.

-We have organised a evening of "Singing the Messiah for Fun" on Wednesday 7th February 2018 at 7.30pm, with a small string orchestra and some of the solos.
+We organised a evening of "Singing the Messiah for Fun" in February 2018 in Penarth, with a small string orchestra and some of the solos.
 No rehearsal, no performance, just singing for the pleasure of it.
-At present we are expecting about 30 or 35 singers.
-If you would like to join us please email us at the address below.
+We had some excellent soloists, over 30 singers and 10 players, including 2 trumpeters and many people said how much they enjoyed it.

 Would you like to sing with us?